archie-mckenzie/spellsynth/README.md

 <a href='https://tatoeba.org'>Tatoeba.org</a> is a free digital collection of sentences and translations. <a href='https://tatoeba.org/en/downloads'>Download</a> the latest language pair data into `data/raw` or decompress all files in `data/raw/compressed`.
 Copy the result into a new folder `data/raw/uncompressed`.

+### Specification

 Raw sentence pair data used for `spellsynth-el` models: English-Greek (`en-el.tsv`).

-Raw sentence pair data used for `kaleidograph` models: twenty languages, chosen based on availability of data and worldwide reach:
+Raw sentence pair data used for `kaleidograph` models: twenty languages, chosen based on availability of data and worldwide reach.
+These include:

 <ul>
     <li>